-The different shapes are suitable for different purposes and preferences: the rectangular pillows are good bed toys and suitable for SPH modification; the bop bags are decorative wheras the blimp shape is ideal for rough riding and heavy riders as well as SPH modification.
-In spite of being made of soft, thin 0.25mm vinyl (0.2mm for transparent products), all types can easily support an adult and can take copious amounts of abuse and over-inflation.
+The different shapes are suitable for different purposes and preferences: the rectangular pillows are good bed toys and suitable for SPH modification; the bop bags are decorative wheras the blimp shape and the ride roll ideal for rough riding and heavy riders as well as for SPH modification.
+In spite of being made of soft, thin, 0.25mm vinyl (0.2mm for transparent products), all types can easily support an adult and can take copious amounts of abuse and over-inflation.
 We do recommend the larger pillow types (lifelike, mega) though for large and heavy riders.

 Some designs place limits on the shapes/sizes of the pillow (due to layout and resolution), so you may find that not all designs come with all shape, size and mod options.
 The standard inflatable body pillows come in a satin-matte finish or in transparent vinyl.
-The standard body pillows can be configured with SPH mods (simple sleeve-type love holes).
-Some body pillows already offer this as an option in their drop-down menus but generally, most designs can be "modded" with SPHs, which is available as a separate option.
+The standard body pillows can be configured with SPH mods (simple sleeve-type love holes or inflatable ones).
+Some body pillows already offer this as an option in their drop-down menus but generally, most designs can be "modded" with SPHs, which are available as separate options.
 The quick deflation valves - small-sized ones for the pillows up to 150 cm and over-sized ones for the 180 and 200 cm pillows are standard too.

 Lastly, we also stock blank inflatable vinyl pillows.
 These measure ca. 144 x 47 cm (deflated) and are intended for use inside dakimakura pillow covers, for example when travelling or for displaying dakis.
 They are made of the same material, with the same kinds of valves like the Chinese-made body pillows.
 The combination of a fabric daki and a vinyl inflatable pillow is a somewhat cheaper alternative to the printed vinyl body pillow for those to whom the feeling of "naked" vinyl does not appeal.
 We recommend using the inflatable pillows with the natural velvet daki covers for the best experience.
-These inflatable pillows are stock items and cannot be modified.
+These inflatable pillows are stock items and cannot be modified with SPHs.

 Why are inflatable body pillows so expensive?